According to the old adage, “if it ain’t broke, don’t fix it”.

 - “But we’ve always done it this way.
 Nobody will want to change”.

 Why do so many of us insist on sticking to the old ways?
 Because it’s safe?
 Easier?
 Convenient?
 Because we’re afraid to rock the boat?

-I’ve come to realise over this past year while working for Lumi (and switching over to my electric vehicle!) that there is a cost associated with this type of thinking.
+I’ve come to realise while working for Lumi (and switching over to my electric vehicle!) that there is a cost associated with this type of thinking.

 Consequences follow when we continuously revert to a position of “it’s almost right, so it’ll do for now”.

-Discomfort creates movement, movement creates interrogation of the process, interrogation of the process creates improvement.
+Discomfort creates movement; movement creates interrogation of the process, and interrogation of the process creates improvement.

 As a content producer, I have so many things to think about every single day to get my job done right.
 And I’m thankful for any innovation that makes that easier.